-10. Proposed Continuation of Office as Independent Non-Executive Directors
+10. Proposed Continuation of Office as Independent Non-Executive Director

-THAT subject to the passing of Ordinary Resolution 6, Mr. Yang Chong Yaw, Alan, having served as Independent Non-Executive Director for a cumulative term of more than 9 years, continue to act as the Independent Non-Executive Director of the Company.
+THAT Mr. Yang Chong Yaw, Alan, having served as Independent Non-Executive Director for a cumulative term of more than nine (9) years, continue to act as the Independent Non-Executive Director of the Company.